 Explaining this in another way: My mom is from Trinidad.
 Although English is the official language spoken in Trinidad, it's spoken differently than an American speaking English, and some words or spelling of words will differ.

 Would I recommend this program to friends?
 Yes I would.
 It's a great starting point and my ability to pronounce words has greatly improved.
 Whether you're learning for the first time, or are accustomed to hearing Spanish but want to learn the language yourself, this is a good program for beginners in various stages.
 Although you won't learn every word or term you'd want to know, this approach takes you through conversations you're likely to have when traveling or meeting someone...or have a question.
 Be patient!
 It can be slow and a bit repetitive, but you will remember what you've been taught.
 You have to walk before you can run, so it's necessary to start with a program that takes its time to teach you how to approach a native Spanish speaker.
 Incorporate Spanish speaking television shows and hang out with people who speak Spanish.
 This is what I will be doing to continue my journey to speaking Spanish fluently!

 June 22, 2014 by

-Ronda Writes Product Review Disclaimer: I received the above products free from for the purpose of providing a review of my experience.
-The above review is my honest opinion of the Pimsleur Spanish 1 Language Learning Course.
-I would NEVER recommend a product I did not try, and do not believe in.
+Disclaimer: The above review is my honest opinion of the Pimsleur Spanish 1 Language Learning Course.
+I would NEVER recommend a product I did not try.